the nurture place

 Kerry Sharpe has been married to David for 30 years and has two children, Matthew and Emily.
 Kerry graduated from the University of Alabama with a bachelors degree in Corporate Finance.
 She worked as a residential real estate appraiser for 10 years before retiring to stay home and raise her children.

-Kerry has been on several mission trips to Honduras serving a ministry that serves children in crisis.
-These mission trips along with her volunteer work with Love Made Visible, a ministry serving adoptive and foster families, is where she formed an interest in serving children from hard places.
+Kerry has been on several trips to Honduras volunteering at a ministry that serves children in crisis.
 She has volunteered for the past several years with a local non-profit in many capacities: helping organize and plan fundraising events, volunteering at events for Foster children, Parents Night Out for foster/adoptive families and for Nurture Groups.
 In 2019, Kerry became Coordinator for Nurture Groups which teaches adoptive and foster children skills they might have missed and are essential as they become adults to be able to function well in relationship with others.

 Kerry is passionate about learning the effects of complex developmental trauma and became a TBRI Practitioner in order to teach and help others.

 Heather elizondo Vega MD, FAAP